 High Cholesterol Management Questions and Answers

 High cholesterol can badly affect your health, so don’t take it lightly and visit Columbia Clinic Urgent Care today for cholesterol management.
 For more information, call us or book an appointment online.
-We have convenient locations to serve you in Portland OR, Clackamas OR, and Tigard OR.
+We have convenient locations to serve you in Portland OR, and Tigard OR.

 Table of Contents:

 Cholesterol is produced by the liver and is a waxy substance vital in the formation of cell membranes, vitamin D, and certain hormones.
 As it is unable to travel through the body by itself it is transported by particles known as lipoproteins.
 The two major types of lipoproteins are commonly known as LDL (low-density lipoproteins – or “bad cholesterol”) and HDL (high-density lipoproteins, or “good cholesterol”).
 Problems arise when LDL cholesterol levels build up in the arteries which can lead to serious health problems such as heart attacks and strokes.
 HDL cholesterol is labeled “good cholesterol” because it helps to return “bad cholesterol” to the liver and is then eliminated from the body.

 The main cause of high cholesterol is an unhealthy lifestyle.
 The body naturally makes all the LDL (bad cholesterol) that it needs; those with unhealthy lifestyles over-produce LDL and the excess is deposited in the blood vessels, restricting blood flow.
 Heredity can also be a factor, with some people inheriting genes from parents or grandparents (called familial hypercholesterolemia, or FH) that can make them more vulnerable to premature heart disease.
 Let your healthcare provider know if you have a family history of FH.